scarpma/mpi_openmp_CINECA_course/OpenMP/exercises/4/README.md

 v3 : (Fortran users only): Also the part about the "T" array-sintax may be parallelized... (hint: use "omp workshare")

+WARNING for C programmers: compile adding the -lm flag in order to link the mathematical library for fmax function

 WARNING for C programmers: the solution may differ depending on what version of OpenMP is installed on your workstation, thus be careful to use 3.1 version or older.